lilafallet/FT_SERVER_42/README.md

 ## FT_SERVER_42

-##### REMOVE ALL STOPPED CONTAINERS / ALL NETWORKS NOT USED BY AT LEAST ONE CONTAINER / ALL DANGLING IMAGES / ALL DANGLING BUILD CACHE :
+##### REMOVE ALL STOPPED CONTAINERS / ALL UNUSED NETWORKS BY AT LEAST ONE CONTAINERS / ALL DANGLING IMAGES / ALL DANGLING BUILD CACHE :
 ``$> docker system prune``
 ##### BUILD THE IMAGE :
 ``$> docker build -t test .``